-A comprehensive "request for proposals" was issued to the medical program market, seeking competitive bids on UC's 2014 medical program portfolio (excluding Kaiser).
-This action helps to ensure that UC secures the most cost competitive programs available in the market while positioning the medical benefit portfolio to provide membership with distinct value in the short term as well as into the future.
+First a comprehensive request for proposals was issued to the medical program market, seeking competitive bids on UC's 2014 medical program portfolio (excluding Kaiser).
+This action helps to ensure that UC secures the most cost-competitive programs available in the market while positioning the medical benefit portfolio to provide membership with distinct value in the short term as well as cost sustainability into the future.

-The second key initiative for 2014 is the addition to the portfolio of a new UC Medical Center-based medical program ("UC Care").
-UC Care has been in development for nearly two years and is built on a commitment to provide an attractive plan design and price point that encourages UC members to access care through UC's own facilities and providers.
+The second change for 2014 was the addition to the portfolio of a new UC Medical Center-based medical program ("UC Care").
+UC Care had been in development for nearly two years and is built on a commitment to provide an attractive plan design and price point that encourages UC members to access care through UC's own facilities and providers.
+Actuarial modeling indicates that UC will get a 4% discount on UC Care total spend (on expected claims cost) from UC Medical Centers, which equates to about \$12 million less for plan year 2014 over what would have been the cost if UC had kept the fully-insured Anthem PPO and POS plans in place for 2014.
+In its first year of operation, UC Care has enrolled over 45,000 new members.

-The overall projected increase in health and welfare benefits costs for the University during calendar year 2014 is a relatively modest 5.0%, moderated through plan design changes, negotiations, and monies reimbursed to UC from the Federal Government through the Early Retiree Reinsurance Program (ERRP) under the Affordable Care Act.
-The estimated cost of increases in the employer share of employee health benefits for 2014-15 is \$20.3 million from core funds.
+The overall projected increase in health and welfare benefits costs for the University during calendar year 2015 is 6%.
+The estimated cost of increases in the employer share of employee health benefits for 2015-16 is \$18.8 million from core funds.

 The University, through its Human Resources Compliance unit, launched a Family Member Eligibility Verification review for health benefits coverage in March 2012.
 The review was conducted to ensure that only those eligible for coverage by University health benefits were, in fact, enrolled in UC-funded plans.
 Ninety thousand staff, faculty, and retirement plan participants, along with their 175,000 enrolled family members, were included in the process.
-The annualized savings from this and ongoing efforts are expected to be approximately \$35 million.
+The annualized savings from this and ongoing efforts is approximately \$35 million.
 More regular reviews of this nature will be conducted in the future and will become part of the University's initial benefits enrollment process to help manage costs and continue to strengthen the administration of these important, high-value programs.